cjtu/craterpy/README.rst

 Citing ACERIM
 -------------

 For convenience, this project uses the OSI-certified MIT open access liscence for ease of use and distribution.
-The author simply asks that you cite the project, which can be found at:
+The author simply asks that you cite the project if you use it in your work.
+Citation information can be found and easily exported in your desired format at:

 .. image:: https://zenodo.org/badge/88457986.svg
    :target: https://zenodo.org/badge/latestdoi/88457986